The House Of Stewart

 James IV, one of the best loved of Scotland's Monarchs, was an endearing but idealistic character, who inspired great loyalty from his subjects.

-James was probably born at Stirling Castle on 17th March, 1473 and succeeded to Scotland's throne at the age of fifteen, on the murder or death in battle of his father, James III, during a rebellion he himself had actively participated in.
+James, the son of James III and Margaret of Denmark was probably born at Stirling Castle on 17th March, 1473 and succeeded to Scotland's throne at the age of fifteen, on the murder or death in battle of his father, James III, during a rebellion he himself had actively participated in.
 His coronation took place at the traditional setting of Scone on 24th June, 1488.
 James was to carry a deep legacy of guilt for his own complicity in the rebellion which lead to his father's death, ever after he wore a chain of expiation around his waist.

 James IV was of medium stature, with reddish auburn hair, he was considered handsome by the standards of the time and was possessed of an ample quota of the legendary Stewart charm.
 He was spirited and courageous but impulsive and had a scholarly interest in languages, being able to speak several including Latin, Danish, German, Spanish and Italian.
 He loved poetry, theology and history.
 Unlike his father, he was to prove a strong and effective ruler.